Safe Rollouts

 |---|---|

-| X days left | The rollout is in progress.
-Monitoring continues. |
+| X days left | The rollout is running.
+Monitoring continues until the duration completes. |

-| Ready to ship | No regressions detected and safe rollout duration completed.
-Ready to release fully. |
+| Ready to ship | The duration finished with no failing guardrails.
+Safe to release to 100%. |

-| No Data | No traffic detected after 24 hours.
-Check setup. |
+| No Data | No traffic detected.
+Check your setup. |

-Guardrails are analyzed for failure using one-sided sequential testing, allowing you to roll back as soon as statistical significance is reached without fear of false positives.
+Guardrails are analyzed for failure using frequentist sequential testing, allowing you to roll back as soon as statistical significance is reached without fear of false positives.
 Your safe rollout is automatically monitored for implementation errors with sample ratio mismatch and multiple exposures checks.

 6. Take Action